These tips for driving the Pacific Coast Highway cover everything you need to know for a west coast road trip.

 It’s much more fun when you’re in control.

-Doing a road trip in California is top of many people’s bucket lists so if ever you get a chance to go you need to make sure you’re properly prepared by following my top tips for a driving the PCH (as it’s known by the cool kids).
+Doing a road trip in California is top of many people’s bucket lists so if ever you get a chance to go, you need to make sure you’re properly prepared by following my top tips for a driving the Pacific Coast Highway.

 I wasted a good 45 minutes trying to get out of Oxnard between Santa Barbara and Malibu because the stupid sat nav was sending me round in circles.
 That was 45 minutes I could’ve spent sunbathing on Malibu Beach, which I never got to do.

-I tried to use Google maps on my phone but because I didn’t have the right holder for it in the car and had never really used it for driving before it was just too distracting.
+I tried to use Google maps on my phone but because I didn’t have the right holder for it in the car it was just too distracting.
 Make this a priority, trust me!

 2. Sort a playlist before you go